JamesWoolfenden/sato/SECURITY.md

 ## Reporting a Vulnerability

-Contact me James Woolfenden at gmail dot com.
+Contact James Woolfenden at gmail dot com.